 Honesty is another huge factor in dating and she’ll appreciate it more than you think.
 No matter what it is you’re looking for, mention it in your bio.

-As an example of honesty being more impressive than you think, for a while I was looking for nothing but hook-ups.
+As an example of honesty being more impressive than you think, for a while I was looking for nothing but hook-ups on Tinder.
 I explained this in a classy way in my bio and had a lot of women comment on it.